manonheff/aramis-lab.github.io/README.md

 ### 1 - Adding a Team Member

+#### Add the new member photo to the website's assets

+First, make sure the picture you have is in a **square format**.

+Then, add the photo of the new team member in `docs/images/people/carre/`.

+Make sure to name it using the following convention: `first-name_last-name.jpg` (example: `john_doe.jpg`).

+#### Update the html page

-To add a team member, update the `docs/pages/people.html` page using the following template:
+To add a team member, update the `docs/pages/people.html` page using the following template (make sure to update the relevant fields like the link to the picture you just added):

 ```html
 <!-- Example HTML code for a team member -->